L-Steinmacher/expo-bingo/README.md

 - Run `npm i`
 - Run `npm run start` to launch the dev server

-Since this is a moble app the iOS version may be viewed using Xcode, or Android with Android studio, OR download the [Expo Go](https://expo.dev/client) app on you device and see how the app runs on your device by scanning the QR code once you run `npm run start`.
+Since this is a moble app the iOS version may be viewed using Xcode, or Android with Android studio OR download the [Expo Go](https://expo.dev/client) app on your moble device and see how the app runs on your device by scanning the QR code once the development server is running.